nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 TutorAid data are saved as a JSON file `[JAR file location]/data/tutoraid.json`.
 Advanced users are welcome to update data directly by editing that data file.

 > :exclamation: **If your changes to the data file makes its format invalid, TutorAid will discard all data and start with an empty data file at the next run.**

 ### Adding progress for a student : `add -p`

-Adds a progress note to the student with a given student index.
+Adds a progress note to the student at the specified student index.

 Format: `add -p STUDENT_INDEX PROGRESS`

 * Adds `PROGRESS` for the student at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the student panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: